Addressing Pediatric Suicide

 Gender

-In 2021, 10% of female students attempted suicide.
-Thirty percent of girls said they seriously considered attempting suicide, double the rate among boys.
+In 2023,13% of female students attempted suicide.
+Almost 30% of girls said they seriously considered attempting suicide, nearly double the rate among boys.
+More than half of female students experienced persistent feelings of sadness or hopelessness.

 Race and ethnicity

 Suicide is now the leading cause of death for Asian American youth.
-More than a quarter of American Indians and Alaska natives said they had seriously considered a suicide attempt.
-Black children under 13 are two times more likely to die by suicide than their white peers, and the rate of death by suicide among Black youth has increased faster than any other racial or ethnic group.
+A quarter of American Indians and Alaska natives said they had seriously considered a suicide attempt.

 Sexual identity